zulip/zulip/docs/subsystems/pointer.md

 exactly the same scroll position in the window after the narrowing as it was at before.

-### Search or sidebar click: unread/recent matching narrow
+### Search, sidebar click, or new narrowed tab: unread/recent matching narrow

 If you instead narrow by clicking on something in the left sidebar or typing some terms into the search box, Zulip will instead select